Rethinking School Apprenticeship Opportunities: High School and Post-High School

 Aptitude Tests, Personality Quizzes, and Guides to Self-Knowledge

 (as referenced on page 159 of Rethinking School: How to Take Charge of Your Child’s Education, by Susan Wise Bauer)Self-awareness is difficult—and essential for every maturing adult.
-Taking personality quizzes and aptitude tests won’t automatically grant you self-knowledge, but ...
+Taking personality quizzes and aptitude tests won’t automatically grant you self-knowledge, ...

 Rethinking School State Requirements for High School Graduation